alex-d-howell/examvault/README.md

 ### To Do List

-- fix tag click on profile & home
+- setup codespace?
-- fix client-side sort sort by
+- Google Cloud deployment
 - Develop & document deployment procedures

 To start the application in development mode, import it into your IDE and run the `ExamVault` class.